vishwajitkumar47613/Stock_Prediction_Capstone_Part2/README.md

 ### Modeling and Evaluation
 The models were evaluated using the robust WFV strategy, where the model is retrained every 7 days on an expanding history to simulate live trading.

- - A. Model Benchmarks and Methodologies
+ - Model Benchmarks and Methodologies

 | Model                  | Type                    | Insight Provided             | Key Enhancement over LR baseline                          |
 |:---------------------  |:--------                |:--------------------------   |:---------------------------------                         |